 04-03 Review of plant alignment information.
 Estimate: 8 hours.

 04-04 Review of CILRT procedure for requirements and precautions.
-Estimate: hours.
+Estimate: 8 hours.

+04-05 Review of licensee and vendor program activities.
+Estimate: 28 hours

-70368- PROCEDURE COMPLETION
+70368-05 PROCEDURE COMPLETION

 The goal of the inspections conducted within this IP is to verify that the CILRT program exists and meets the requirements of the regulations, guidance and licensee commitments.
 Specifically, the CILRT program must address pressure strength tests, local leak rate tests, and containment isolation system functional tests.
 The target of this IP is to review the procedures for these tests, as well as for the CILRT.